-NEVER make derogatory remarks about your present or former employers or companies!!!!!
+NEVER EVER make derogatory remarks about your present or former employers or companies!

 Be careful to not “over answer” questions.
 The interviewer may steer the conversation into politics, economics or religion.
-Since there can be sensitive subjects, it is best to avoid these conversations.
-If you feel compelled to answer, make it very brief and honest, and try to steer the conversation to another subject.
+Since this can be a ticklish area, it is best to avoid these areas.
+If you feel compelled to answer, make it very brief and honest, and try to steer the conversation to another area.

 Conduct yourself as if you are determined to get the job you are discussing.

 No one can predict the exact questions that an interviewer will ask, but your recruiter should be able to give you a good idea of the hiring authority’s personality, their typical interview demeanor, and a few important questions the employer is likely to ask.
 To prepare, consider carefully how you would answer the following questions: